EventStore/documentation/docs/cloud/ops/scheduled_backups.md

 For example, you could create one scheduled backup that executes every hour, along with a second scheduled backup that executes once a week.
 Backups from these scheduled jobs are pruned independently regardless of their age, so if both saved a maximum of four backups, the oldest backup from the weekly job might be close to a month old, while the hourly job's backups would never be older than a fraction of a day.

 ## Using the Cloud Console

-To create a scheduled backup in the console, navigate to the clusters view and click on the create backup icon and then on `Create backup schedule`.
+To create a scheduled backup in the console, navigate to the clusters view and click on the _create backup_ icon and then on `Create backup schedule`.

 ::: card
 ![take backup](./images/take_backup.png)
 :::

 Choose a description, the frequency as well as the number of backups to keep before pruning.
-Finally click the `Create backup schedule` button.
+Finally, click the `Create backup schedule` button.

 ::: card
 ![take scheduled backup](./images/take_scheduled_backup.png)